 What Are My Recovery Options After An Injury?

 Injuries can occur before you know it.
-It is impossible to prepare for every situation, and the law requires certain actions happenquickly.
+It is impossible to prepare for every situation, and the law requires that certain actions happen quickly.
 One of the most daunting and overwhelming experiences in life can be an injury, including the process of paying for medical expenses and handling insurance claims.
 A personal injury attorney may be able to provide invaluable counsel and assistance through these difficult moments.

 Paying for Injuries After A Car Accident

 Although all registered drivers in the state of Florida are required to insure their vehicles under a Personal Injury Protection (PIP) policy, this coverage is designed only to protect the policyholder against basic expense in an accident and is limited.
-Providers often offer additional medical coverage options.
+Insurance companies often offer additional medical coverage options.

-Generally, in the event of an accident, if you have a deductible on your policy, you will be required to pay your standard deductible, regardless of the party at fault.
-Your car insurance provider is then responsible for medical expenses to a maximum policy limit or until all monies are exhausted from different coverage.
+Generally, in the event of an accident, if you have a deductible on your policy, you will be required to pay that deductible, regardless of the party at fault.
+Your car insurance provider is then responsible for 80% of medical bills under PIP benefits or until all monies are exhausted from different coverage.
 However, the costs of emergency medical visits quickly accumulate and can become astronomical.
 In the case that PIP and insurance do not cover all expenses, any uncovered costs pass along to your health insurance provider.
 It's reccomended that when you are listing insurance while at the hospital that you list PIP first, then your health insurance.